rootCircle/Zoom-AutoRecorder/README.md

 ### Alternatives
 - Warning - User discretion required!
 I don't take any responsibility for any issues faced while using these alternatives.
   They are just for informative purposes only.
 I have not tested either of these, except [AutoRecorder](https://github.com/SMazeikis/AutoRecorder).
+- I also need to inform user that a few of below mentioned scripts may require sensitive info, including but not limited to, your zoom passwords etc. So proceed at your own risk only!
 - It is worth mentioning that some of these alternatives work without using any 3rd party recording software, which is a great feature to look at!
 - Well Documented Repos
      - [OZ-Automatic-Recorder](https://github.com/tsamouridis/OZ-Automatic-Recorder)